 - received an unconditional written recommendation from their high school principal or counselor, with at least one parent/legal guardian’s approval, as documented by this form.

-NOTE: Students should be aware that they must maintain a 2.5 GPA or higher in dual credit classes to be eligible for financial aid at MCC.
-If the course is to be counted for secondary credit, a B average must be maintained during the first two (2) courses and all thereafter.
+Note: Students should be aware that they must maintain a 2.0 GPA or higher in dual credit classes to be eligible for financial aid at MCC.
+Remedial college coursework is ineligible for dual credit consideration for academic courses at MCC.
+To safeguard a student's financial aid eligibility, it is recommended students maintain a 2.5 GPA during the first two (2) courses and all coursework thereafter.
+A grade of "C" or higher is required for a course to be counted for post-secondary credit.

 Academic Dual Credit/Enrollment/Early Admissions applicants must submit an application for admission, an official high school transcript and this completed form.
 Students must meet the academic and pre-requisite course requirements (i.e. score on a standardized test, etc.) for placement in a specific course(s).